Nonlinearsound/nonlinearsound.github.io/docs/_posts/2025-01-15-dotnet-ef-tool-not-installed-by-default.markdown

 ### The solution

-So you need to install them manually, which you will be doing by executing this command:
+So you need to install them manually[^1], which you will be doing by executing this command:
 ```
 dotnet tool install --global dotnet-ef
 ```
 After that, you can go executing your ef commands.

+[^1]: Bug report on github: https://github.com/dotnet/AspNetCore.Docs/issues/23414.